Skip links

 See Jack’s Research

-Jack is a clinical neuropsychologist registrar in the final year of his PhD at UWA.
+Jack is a Clinical Neuropsychologist Registrar who recently completed his PhD at UWA.
 His research interests include emotional processing in neurodiverse individuals (e.g., autism).
 Through his neuropsychology training, Jack has worked with a wide range of people across the lifespan who are experiencing neuropsychological difficulties.
 This includes adults experiencing cognitive difficulties following an acquired brain injury (e.g., stroke, traumatic brain injury, and encephalitis) and children, adolescents, and adults with suspected neurodevelopmental differences (e.g., ADHD, Autism, & FASD) and learning difficulties (e.g., dyslexia and intellectual disability).
 As a clinical neuropsychology registrar, Jack assesses and supports people struggling with some thinking skills, such as memory, language, problem-solving, attention, reading, mathematics, and decision-making.
 A neuropsychology assessment looks at the client’s strengths and weaknesses to provide strategies for them and those around them.
 A neuropsychology assessment can also be useful to support diagnoses (e.g., ADHD and dyslexia).
 Jack has experience across a variety of settings, including drug and alcohol rehabilitation centres (adults and adolescents) and the State Head Injury Unit.
 He also works at the Perth Children’s Hospital in the Complex Attention and Hyperactive Disorders Service (CAHDS).